SajidHShanta/maps-swift/README.md

 ## Map Box

-Explore additional mapping capabilities with [Map Box](https://docs.mapbox.com/ios/maps/guides/install/) and enhance your app with advanced features.
+Explore additional mapping capabilities with [Map Box](https://docs.mapbox.com/ios/maps/guides/)

-//TO-DO
+* **Show Location on Map**:  display any location on the map.
+* **Draw Multiple Markers**: Draw multiple markers on the map with MapBox.
+* **Make the Markers Tappable**: Enable users to interact with Mapbox markers by making them tappable.
+* **Make the Markers Selectable**: Provide users with a seamless experience by making markers selectable.

 ## Installation Guide